Fighters Generation proudly presents "Fighting Game Artist

 contributed immeasurably to the success of the fighting genre.
 In the early

-90's (and many years onward), these artists blurred the line between "video
+90's (and for many years to come), these artists blurred the line between "video

-providing an immense appreciation and inspiration to fans that love fighting games and
+providing an ever-growing interest, appreciation, and inspiration to fans that love fighting games and

-The artists listed below are credited for creating some of the most inspiring artwork in video game
+The artists featured below are credited for creating some of the most inspiring artwork in video game

 history... (and if you

 ask me, history itself).
-On this page, you can learn a little bit more about some of
+On this page, you can learn some interesting facts

 the most accomplished fighting game artists of all time, and feast